humanmade/altis-cloud/docs/email-delivery.md

 In the event of migrating from one region to another or setting up AWS SES in a region other than the one your application is hosted in you may need to override the default region.

 To configure the sending region set the `email-region` configuration option to a valid AWS region code as shown in the following example.
+(By default this is set to `false`, which uses the default region.)

 ```json
 {